 - it DOES takes place within existing schools, within the school day.

 - it DOES make use of existing resources and existing maths teachers.

 - it DOES NOT rely on summer schools, guest speakers, special trips or masterclasses.

-The project is being co-ordinated by Matthew Squire, a mathematics teacher at Newham Collegiate Sixth Form Centre.
 The project was started by Simon Singh, the author of several bestselling books, including Fermat’s Last Theorem.
 The funding for the pilot phase has been provided by Good Thinking, a charity founded by Simon to promote good science and challenge pseudo-science.

 Simon has a particular interest in cost-effective and sustainable education projects.
 His previous projects have demonstrated his ability to create models that succeed without subsidies.
 His Enigma Project has run over 1,000 school workshops with a genuine Enigma machine and the Undergraduate Ambassadors Scheme sends 1,000 undergraduates into schools each year – both projects have become self-sustaining.

 In order to grow, the Top-Top Set project will require funding, but pound for pound it could be the best way to nationally create large numbers of strong STEM undergraduates.

 You can see our preliminary results, and you can find out how to run the project at your school.
 The project was covered in the Times Educational Supplement – it is a good article, but it tended to call our students prodigies.